clojure-emacs/clojure-ts-mode/README.md

-If you're not familiar with Tree-sitter, a good place to start is our [design documentation](doc/design.md), which explains how Tree-sitter works in Emacs in broad strokes and covers some of the design decisions we've made a long the way.
+If you're not familiar with Tree-sitter, a good place to start is our [design documentation](doc/design.md), which explains how Tree-sitter works in Emacs in broad strokes and covers some of the design decisions we've made along the way.

 We're using [Eldev](https://github.com/emacs-eldev/eldev) as our build tool, so you'll have to install it.
 We also provide a simple [Makefile](Makefile) with targets invoking Eldev.
 You